Objective diameter: 42 mm

 Picking the Pro up, it rests very comfortably in your hand.
 Everything feels right – weight, dimensions, balance.
 The „ease of view“ („Einblickverhalten“) is good; observing without glasses, and using the intermediate stop on the eyecups, I can easily see the entire field of view.

 Overall, I am positively impressed with the new Olympus.
-Many more things need to be reviewed (stray-light suppression, sharpness / contrast compared side by side with leading upper middle class models), but so far, the Pro seems a very nice addition to the market.
+Many more things need to be reviewed (stray-light suppression, sharpness / contrast compared side by side with leading upper middle class models), but so far, the Pro seems a nice addition to the market.